VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Related Work

-\section{Related Work.}
+\section{Related Work}

 The decoding of VT codewords with IDS errors has long been a central research topic in the field of information coding, particularly in terms of decoding accuracy and efficiency.
-To address this issue, N. J. A. Sloane et al. proposed an effective decoding method based on the weights and checksums of the received sequence.
-This method accurately locates errors by evaluating the weights of the received sequence and combining the checksums for correction, enabling the effective detection and correction of single IDS errors \cite{levenshtein1965binary}.
+To address this issue, a combinatorial HD method based on the weights and checksums of the received sequence was proposed~\cite{levenshtein1965binary}.
+This method accurately locates errors by evaluating the weights of the received sequence and combining the checksums for correction, enabling the effective detection and correction of single IDS errors.
 However, when multiple errors occur in VT codewords, this HD decoding method experiences a significant decline in accuracy.

-To address this problem, Yan et al. proposed an improved algorithm based on the SISO decoding strategy \cite{yan2023novel}.
-This method relies on the Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm and adopts the bitwise maximum a posteriori (MAP) decoding strategy.
-Compared to traditional hard decision decoding, the SISO method firstly tackled multiple errors correction.
-However, when the number of errors increases, the decoding accuracy declines.
-Moreover, the high computational complexity makes it difficult to be applied in real practice.
+To facilitate information recovery in the presence of multiple errors, a SISO decoding strategy was proposed in~\cite{yan2023novel}.
+This method relies on the Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm and adopts a bitwise maximum a posteriori (MAP) decoding strategy.
+Unlike traditional HD decoding, the capability to address multiple-error correction was first introduced by this SISO approach.
+Nevertheless, as the number of errors increases, the decoding accuracy is observed to decline, and the high computational complexity limits its practical applicability.

-Error Correcting Codes (ECC) improve data reliability by adding redundant bits, enabling the detection and correction of errors during transmission or storage.
-Common ECCs include Hamming code, BCH code, LDPC code, and Turbo code, which are widely used to ensure data integrity \cite{kim2015error}.
-In recent years, the rapid development of deep learning technology has brought revolutionary breakthroughs to the field of deep learning-based ECC, where Belief Propagation (BP) decoders have gradually become the main solution \cite{nachmani2019hypergraph}.
-Compared to traditional decoding methods, such BP decoders based on neural networks not only improve decoding efficiency but also significantly enhance the systems robustness to noise interference \cite{lugosch2017neural,nachmani2016learning}.
-Considering the outstanding performance of transformer models in various tasks \cite{vaswani2017attention}, they have also been gradually introduced into the research of ECC.
-Choukroun et al. advanced this field by utilizing transformer models for decoding linear codewords \cite{choukroun2022error,choukroun2024foundation,choukroun2024learning}.
-Their research demonstrated that transformer models not only improve decoding accuracy but also reduce the computational complexity of decoding, significantly surpassing existing state-of-the-art decoding technologies.
+Error correcting codes (ECC) improve data reliability by adding redundant bits, enabling the detection and correction of errors during transmission or storage.
+Common ECCs include Hamming codes, BCH codes, LDPC codes, and Turbo codes, which are widely used to ensure data integrity~\cite{kim2015error}.
+In recent years, the rapid development of deep learning has brought revolutionary improvements to ECC, where belief propagation (BP) decoders based on neural networks have gradually become a mainstream solution~\cite{nachmani2019hypergraph}.
+Compared to traditional decoding methods, neural BP decoders not only improve decoding efficiency but also enhance robustness to noise~\cite{lugosch2017neural,nachmani2016learning}.